Is a Personal Loan Installment or Revolving Credit?

 Is a personal installment loan better than a payday loan?

-Payday loans come with borrowing risks that installment loans do no. However, whether an installment loan is better than a payday loan depends on the borrower’s individual situation and what they’ve qualified for.
+Payday loans come with borrowing risks that installment loans do not.
+However, whether an installment loan is better than a payday loan depends on the borrower’s individual situation and what they’ve qualified for.
 Generally, a payday loan has a very short repayment period.
 They are commonly designed to be repaid upon the borrower’s next payday — or within a month or two.
 This can make payday loans difficult to repay, forcing borrowers to roll them over, which extends the borrowing period and increases the overall interest a borrower will pay.

 Installment loans, on the other hand, come with longer repayment terms.
 Payments are made in small chunks that can better fit a borrower’s budget.
 The interest rate for a personal installment loan will largely depend on the borrower’s creditworthiness, and borrowers with low credit scores may pay high interest rates for bad credit loans.
 Sometimes, an installment loan with a lower interest rate can cost more in total interest than a payday loan because you pay interest for a longer amount of time.